Fellowships & Internships

 Fellowship and Internship Program

 These year-long positions in plant science, urban forestry, and plant propagation allows Fellows to be immersed in their field of interest for an entire year.
-Morris Fellows work closely with Arboretum staff and are encouraged to publish their work in academic journals or present at national conferences.
+Morris Fellows work closely with Morris staff and are encouraged to publish their work in academic journals or present at national conferences.
 These positions include tuition benefits that allow Fellows to take courses at the University of Pennsylvania as well as options for health care coverage.
 All candidates must have completed their undergraduate degree or higher to be accepted in the program.
-Fellows start in either March or June; for detailed information on each Morris Fellowship and to apply, please follow the links below.

-These nine-month positions span a variety of Arboretum departments.
+These nine-month positions span a variety of Morris departments.
 All positions focus on practical work experience in an arboretum/public garden setting.
 Interns receive hands-on training during their internship, and each intern will gain valuable skills that will advance them in their chosen field of interest.
 Interns will participate in monthly cohort learning opportunities that explore plant sciences from many perspectives (botany, arboriculture, curation, natural lands management, etc.).
 Intern candidates must have their high school diploma or higher to be accepted into the program.
-Interns start in March or June; for detailed information on each Morris Internship and to apply, please follow the links below.

 There are currently no open positions at this time.

 Fellows and Interns are staff members of the University of Pennsylvania.
 These positions work a 40-hour week at an hourly rate of $15.00+ paid weekly.